george-hawkins/basic-gfm-jekyll/redcarpet-extensions.md

 <h2 id="my-header">My Header</h2>
 ```

-With this this change the above is now processed to appear as:
+With this change the above is now processed to appear as:

 ```html
 <h2 id="my-header"><a class="anchor" href="#my-header"><span class="octicon octicon-link"></span></a>My Header</h2>